| GOTD.CONF(5) | File Formats Manual | GOTD.CONF(5) |

 gotd(8) to function.
 For each repository, access rules

-must be configured using the permit
+must be configured using the permit and

-configuration directives.
+deny configuration directives.
 Multiple access rules

 can be specified, and the last matching rule determines the action taken.
 If